Sex pheromone

-Sex pheromones are pheromones released by an organism to attract an individual of the same species, encourage them to mate with them, or perform some other function closely related with sexual reproduction.
+Sex pheromones are pheromones released by an organism to attract an individual of the same species, encourage it to mate with it, or perform some other function closely related with sexual reproduction.

 Sex pheromones specifically focus on indicating females for breeding, attracting the opposite sex, and conveying information on species, age, sex and genotype.
 Non-volatile pheromones, or cuticular contact pheromones, are more closely related to social insects as they are usually detected by direct contact with chemoreceptors on the antennae or feet of insects.

 Insect sex pheromones have found uses in monitoring and trapping of pest insects.

 Evolution

 Sex pheromones have evolved in many species.
 The many types of pheromones (i.e. alarm, aggregation, defense, sexual attraction) all have a common cause acting as chemical cues to trigger a response.
 However, sex pheromones are particularly associated with signaling mating behaviors or dominance.
 The odors released can be seen as a favorable trait selected by either the male or female leading to attraction and copulation.
 Chemical signaling is also used to find genetically different mates and thus avoid inbreeding.
 Females are often selective when deciding to mate, and chemical communication ensures that they find a high-quality mate that satisfies their reproductive needs.